Skip to main content

 847-010-0051: Increasing maximum registration period for postgraduate Limited License.

 HB 4010 (2024) changed the title “physician assistant” to “physician associate” throughout Oregon statutes on June 6, 2024.
-The proposed rule amendments implement the PA title change throughout Oregon Medical Board rules.
+The rule amendments implement the PA title change throughout Oregon Medical Board rules.

-847-035-0001, 847-035-0200: Updating Qualifications for EMS Supervising Physicians and Agents
+847-035-0001, 847-035-0020: Updating Qualifications for EMS Supervising Physicians and Agents

 The rule amendments update the EMS supervising physician application process to align with current practice.
 The rule also updates EMS supervising physician and agent qualifications by removing the requirement they be a resident or actively practicing in the EMS area, but adds they hold an Active or Emeritus status MD/DO license with the Oregon Medical Board.
 A license status qualification can easily be determined on OMB’s License Verification webpage.
 Active status licensees must actively practice in Oregon, with a current Oregon practice address.
 It can also be granted within certain Oregon bordering regions in California, Idaho, Nevada, or Washington.
 Emeritus status licensees practice in Oregon for no pay or any other type of compensation; these licensees volunteer their medical skills only.
-Comments provided prior to August 15, 2024, will be reviewed by the EMS Advisory Committee on August 16, 2024.